Sofatraining/liepstypo3defaults/README.md

 # Sitepackage for CMS TYPO3
 ## TYPO3 11.5 LTS
-Description: This TYPO3-LTSv11-Sitepackage will install flux, vhs, mask, image_autoresize, powermail and news.
-It contains section-, container- and flux-templates for a bootstrap5 site.
+Description: This TYPO3-LTSv11-Sitepackage will install flux, vhs and image_autoresize.
+Install Mask, powermail and news as you needed.
+It contains section-, container- and flux-templates for a bootstrap5 site, various menu-types and many more.

 See all features on -> https://v10.lieps.de/